gleechi/gleechi.github.io/pages/knowledge/object_articulation.md

 | Bounces | **State**: When released, bounce to the lowest discrete state | for 1-dof joint |
 | Bounces two stage | **State**: When released, bounce to the highest and lowest discrete state in an alternating order | for 1-dof joint |
 | Snaps | **State**: When released, snap to the closest discrete state | for 1-dof joint |

-### Pivot vs. Push Pivot

-As shown in the joint parameter table above, an object's joint parameter need to specify its joint center point and joint axis.
-These two parameters are provided in a combined way through a **Pivot** transform in the game engine.

-Then what is **Push Pivot**?

-Push Pivot is provided to specify the object push direction when we assign its interaction affordance to be "Index Pushable".
-Similar to provide joint axis through Pivot transform, we use Push Pivot transform's Zaxis to specify this push direction.

-And if Push Pivot is not provided in the VG_Articulation component (see image blow), then the Push Pivot just inherit from the Pivot, i.e. the push direction is same as the joint axis.

 ### Dual Hands Only